wojiaotreaty/CSC207_Project/readme.md

 Main repository for the CSC207 Group Project!

 ## Problem Domain
-Our primary problem domain is motivation and goal achievement, under the umbrella of lifestyle.
+Our primary problem domain is motivation and goal achievement, especially in relation to lifestyle.
 This domain encompasses a few key points and problems:

 1. Motivation Erosion: Users often struggle to maintain their motivation over time.
 They may start enthusiastically but gradually lose interest in pursuing their goals.
 The challenge is to provide consistent and effective motivation to